JDvorak/random-line-access/README.md

 * `set(key, buffer, callback)` **Careful: the set operator has write permission, and no undo**

   Takes a key, and either a buffer or a string.
 If the resulting buffer from the string or buffer is longer than the line in the document then this will raise an error.
-Dynamic reassignment of sizes
+Dynamic reassignment of sizes is not supported because the author did not need it, nor did the author know an easy way to implement non-destructive insertion and efficient offset updates.

 * `ls(callback)`